MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/plan-onedrive-enterprise.md

 -   [Use OneDrive for Android](https://support.office.com/article/eee1d31c-792d-41d4-8132-f9621b39eb36)

-### Manually install and configure OneDrive on a Windows device
+### Manually install and configure OneDrive for Business on a Windows device

 Manually installing OneDrive on a Windows device may or may not be necessary: many devices may already have it, either because the user installed Microsoft Office 2016 or simply because the device runs Windows 10, both of which include the OneDrive client by default.
 For devices running older versions of Windows or on which Office 2016 is not installed, you can download the new OneDrive sync app for Windows from [https://onedrive.live.com/about/download](https://onedrive.live.com/about/download/).